aqlaboratory/hsm/README.md

 To reproduce analysis and figures presented in the paper [Biophysical prediction of protein-peptide interactions and signaling networks using machine learning](https://doi.org/10.1038/s41592-019-0687-1), use the scripts in `publication_analysis/`.

 Pre-trained models are released with this repo.
 An alternative use case would be to train / re-train a new model in the `train/` code and make new predictions using the `predict/` code.

-### Model updates

-We identified an issue in the original datasets used to train the model published in [Biophysical prediction of protein-peptide interactions and signaling networks using machine learning](https://doi.org/10.1038/s41592-019-0687-1).
-We have released corrected datasets on [figshare (doi:10.6084/m9.figshare.22105529)](https://doi.org/10.6084/m9.figshare.22105529) (published on February 16, 2023), and replaced the original models released with this repo with corrected ones (on January 9, 2023).
-Please verify that you use the corrected models for all predictions (see documentation in `predict/`).

 ## Data